colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 #### Softmax units

 One thing to notice is that, for every block of N visible units representing a character, there will always be exactly one unit turned on - the probability we assign to any vector failing this criterion should be 0.
 We should help the network out by giving it this information for free.
 We'll do that by treating each of those blocks as a single 'softmax' unit.
-Rather than sampling each binary unit independently, and turning it on with some probability according to the sum of the incoming weights from the hidden layer, we'll sample using the [softmax function](https://en.wikipedia.org/wiki/Softmax_function).
+Rather than sampling each visible binary unit independently, and turning it on with some probability according to the sum of the incoming weights from the hidden layer, we'll sample using the [softmax function](https://en.wikipedia.org/wiki/Softmax_function).

 (Doing this is not strictly necessary.
 But, empirically, I observed that it helped training a lot.)